 Five short rings on the bells and/or an intercom announcement will signal a severe weather drill.
 Students should report to the designated area quickly and quietly.
 These designated areas are posted near the door of your room.
-After the "all clear" is given, students should report directly to their classrooms.
+When the severe threat level has decreased, school officials will issue an all clear statement.
+Upon hearing this, students and staff should report directly to their classrooms.